Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 **Cards**

-A faint white border appears sporadically around the cards both in the physical tests and via inspection, although all borders have been removed this problem persists.
+A faint white border appears sporadically around the cards via inspection but not in physical tests, although all borders have been removed this problem persists.

 **Functionality test sites**